businesstek/RxJava2-Android-Samples/README.md

 * Only select modules "android-networking" and "rx2-android-networking"
 * Add both modules to app module dependency
 * Note: original fork had network bug in gradle.properties
+* Note: ApiUser and UserDetail models are the same.
+Why?
+* Note: added toast for feedback for networking
-* Replace 6 calls in NetworkingActivity with your own node herokuapp to handle the REST calls
+* Replace 6 calls in NetworkingActivity with your own node herokuapp to handle the REST calls.
+Sample index.js is included in assets folder

 ### Built to learn RxJava2